ABCD – Let’s Get to Know the IOP

 Every semester, the program receives individualized commissions from state and federal Senators, Representatives, NGOs, and private sector companies in various distinct areas.
 Although the topics vary from the different commissioners available, they typically have a cover of the topics of Criminal Justice, Economics, Education, Environment, and Health.
 They have also had pilot programs that offer credit to program teams to collaborate with the Harvard College Government Department.

 When I co-chaired the Education team in the Spring of 2020 it was the first time, we had tried it out.
 I love this program because it provides tangible results and most often the research you do is used by those you work with.
 Click here for an example of the policy paper, I helped write first year about reducing recidivism.
-There is Instagram is @ioppolicy
+Their is Instagram is @ioppolicy

 The program I put tear, sweat, and a lot of love into is the Politics of Race and Ethnicity (PRE).
 I thoroughly enjoyed my experience leading the PRE community along with my wonderful co-chair Janna.
 PRE is primarily a discussion-based group focused on questioning and analyzing the role of identity, especially race and ethnicity, in the political sphere.
 We were originally created in 2014 focused on the intersection of race, ethnicity, and politics by inviting guests' speakers, hosting workshops, and facilitating student-led dialogue on topics including but not limited to minority political engagement, representation, moral versus career aspirations, immigration reform, health policy, criminal justice, and community action.